MuggleK/MuggleK/README.md

 ### Hi there 👋 I'm MuggleK.

-I am a crawler with Python & Javascript :raised_hands:
+I am a crawler with Python & JavaScript :raised_hands:

 🔭 I’m currently working in ShenZhen China.